University Brand Will Remain Critical in Marketing Continuing Education

 6. Is there anything you’d like to add about how the role of brand in higher education marketing is going to change in 10 years and with the specific focus on continuing education units?

-I think, overall, it’s important to align ourselves with a main university’s brand, but again continue to understand your own unit’s value proposition.
-Continue to hone in on, and be consistent with, your messaging on how you can distinguish yourself from the other universities.
+It’s important to align ourselves with a main university’s brand, but also to understand your own unit’s value proposition.
+Continue to hone in on, and be consistent with, your messaging so that you can distinguish your institution from other universities.

 Author Perspective: Administrator